-39.1 The Directors can arrange for any people who cannot be seated in the main meeting room, where the chairman will be, to attend and take part in a General Meeting in an overflow room or rooms.
+The Directors can arrange for any people who cannot be seated in the main meeting room, where the chairman will be, to attend and take part in a General Meeting in an overflow room or rooms.
 Any overflow room will have appropriate links with the main room as required by the law and will enable audio-visual communication between the meeting rooms throughout the meeting.
 We will give details of any arrangements under this Article 39 in the notice of the meeting, but if we fail to do this, it will not invalidate the meeting.
 The Directors can decide how to divide people between the main room and an overflow room.
-If an overflow room is used, the meeting will be treated as being held, and taking place, in the main room and the overflow room.
+If an overflow room is used, the meeting will be treated as being held, and taking place, in the main room and the meeting will consist of all people who are attending in both the main room and the overflow room.